sudharshini-suresh/Search-Engine-For-IoT/README.md

 ### Implementation
-Once the connections are made and arduino IDE is set-up node1tempiot.ino is executed from the following folders and executed on the Arduino IDE.
+Once the connections are made and arduino IDE is set-up node1tempiot.ino is executed from the following folders on the Arduino IDE.
 ##### _Note: the ssid and password is based on the local WiFi username and password_
 * [Device 1](https://github.com/sudharshini-suresh/Search-Engine-For-IoT/blob/44120c0a770143a58faeb597308112301018c1ca/nodes/device1/node1tempiot/node1tempiot.ino)
 * [Device 2](https://github.com/sudharshini-suresh/Search-Engine-For-IoT/blob/44120c0a770143a58faeb597308112301018c1ca/nodes/device2/node1tempiot/node1tempiot.ino)